Mills Godwin: Personal life

 He married Katherine Thomas Beale of Holland, also in Nansemond County.
 They adopted one child, Becky Godwin (1954–1968).
 In August 1968, while Governor Godwin was attending the Democratic National Convention in Chicago, Illinois, Becky and her mother were vacationing at the Oceanfront area of Virginia Beach when Becky was killed in a lightning accident.

 The family resided in Godwin's hometown of Chuckatuck.
 In 1972, Nansemond County, including Chuckatuck, became the independent city of Nansemond.
 Only two years later, in 1974, Nansemond merged with neighboring Suffolk to form the modern city of Suffolk.
 It was the last of the cities of Hampton Roads to take their current form during a wave of political consolidations which began in 1952.

 Godwin died in 1999 of pneumonia and is buried in Cedar Hill Cemetery in Suffolk.

 Legacy

 His boyhood home, the Godwin–Knight House, was added to the National Register of Historic Places in 1985.

-Two schools in Virginia were named for him, including Mills E. Godwin High School in suburban Henrico, where the Becky Godwin Memorial Award is given annually to a senior selected by classmates, and Godwin Middle School in Prince William County.
-Amid much controversy in 2016.
+Two schools in Virginia were named for him, including Mills E. Godwin High School in suburban Henrico, where the Becky Godwin Memorial Award is given annually to a senior selected by classmates, and Godwin Middle School in Prince William County, which was later renamed to George Hampton Middle School amid much controversy in 2016.
 Godwin was a leader of the "massive resistance" movement, which used state laws to close schools rather than comply with federal orders to open them to black students.

 Godwin died in 1999, when he was 84, and never publicly apologized for his support of segregated schools.